 The Magic of Mustard in the Vineyards

-Every year, towards the end of winter, many Sonoma County vineyards come alive with a brilliant carpet of mustard showing yellow, orange, and gold beneath the bare grape trunks.
-The first time someone sees the landscape, it’s mesmerizing.
-Even when they see it again and again, year after year, it never loses its magic.
+Every year, towards the end of winter, many Sonoma County vineyards come alive with a brilliant carpet of mustard blossoms beneath the bare grape vines.
+The landscape is mesmerizing — year after year, the cheery yellow and spring green of these dazzling flowers never fail to bring magic to the scenery.

 Mustard blooms all over Sonoma County vineyards in early spring

 Whether it’s growing wild or planted by thoughtful vineyard managers, mustard is more than just a feast for the eyes, it’s a feast for the vines.
-It thrives just until bud break, when it is turned under to mulch and provide valuable nutrients and phosphorus to the emerging grape plants.
+Mustard thrives until the grape vines bud.
+Then, the plants are ready to be used as mulch, providing valuable nutrients and phosphorus to the emerging grape plants.

-The practice holds deep roots in Wine Country.
+The practice has deep roots in Sonoma Wine Country.
 According to legend, a Franciscan missionary first spread the mustard seed while landscaping church properties throughout California.
-Planting was simple – these early world gardeners carried the mustard seeds in a sack slung over their backs, and each sack had a small hole in it, so as they walked, the seeds would scatter.
+Planting was simple — these early gardeners carried mustard seeds in a sack slung over their backs, and each sack had a small hole, so as they walked, the seeds would scatter.

-To view the mustard, simply pick an area that’s deeply populated with wineries and vineyards, and look out your car window.
+To see the joyful mustard flowers all over Sonoma County, simply pick an area that’s populated with wineries and vineyards, take a peasant drive, and feast your eyes out the car window.
+Here are some good places to start.

-• Mustard growth helps suppress nematode population (microscopic worms that can damage vines), because mustard contains high levels of biofumigants
+• Mustard plants in vineyards help naturally suppress the nematode population (microscopic worms that can damage vines).

-• Essentially, the worms don’t like the glucosinolates in the mustard, which give the plant its pungent odor and sharp taste
+• Essentially, the worms don’t like the glucosinolates in mustard, which give a pungent odor and sharp taste.

-• Park on the shoulder or side of the road to take pictures only where it is safe and legal to do so.
+• Only park on the shoulder or side of the road where it is safe and legal to do so.

 You Might Also Like